starcoinorg/starcoin/developer.starcoin.org/content/cli/first_transaction.md

 ### Create an account

 After connecting to the node, let's first create two accounts.
-Here we assume that both accounts have been created successfully, Alice is the default account with the address 0x1d8133a0c1a07366de459fb08d28d2a6 and Bob's address is 0xbfbed907d7ba364e1445b971f9182949.
+Here we assume that both accounts have been created successfully, Alice is the default account with the address 0x988acf6d210701242af03cbb13780745 and Bob's address is 0x1179ec968815ded9c59775274446ad4c , receipt_identifier is stc1pz9u7e95gzh0dn3vhw5n5g34dfn8pp69czzy46e8n60lpe53s0nmpz70vj6ypthkeckth2f6yg6k5cslzx6t .

 ### Use Faucet to top up your account